Watch as Dame Julie Walters highlights the progress research is making towards a world free from the fear, harm and heartbreak of dementia.

 While dementia research has been underfunded and overlooked for far too long, hard-won advances from the lab have still led to important, tangible progress that has benefited people’s lives.
 Now, researchers are working to build on those advances to transform the way people with dementia are treated in the future.

 Scientists first cracked the human genome in 1999.
 That analysis cost one billion dollars and took 15 years.
-Today we can sequence a person’s genome for less than $1,000 and in just a few weeks.
+Today we can sequence a person’s genome for less than $1,000 and in only a few weeks.
+We can now test for rare, inherited forms of dementia reliably and easily.
+Researchers have also identified around 30 genes that are linked to dementia risk.